crumion/ComputerVisionProject/Part 4 Deliverables.md

 ### Analysis of Results, Further Improvements

 > Most of you should see worse results on the test set when compared to the results obtained on train/validation sets.
 You should not be worried about that, but please provide the reasons why your solution performs worse (with a few illustrations, such as pictures or videos, what went wrong).
 What improvements would you make to lower the observed error rates?
 (5 points)

+Since we our evaluating the trusthworthiness of a pretrained model, it will be difficult to compare our results with part 3.
+These results are expected to be more expansive and better representative than our previous developments.
+However, these results shed light on how the model is making its classifications and what that says about the model as a whole.
+First, our results show a distribution of average failed epsilon values.
+These can be understood as how "robust" the models are to inputs that maximize their loss functions w.r.t. each class label.
+Using Gradient Class Activiation Mappings, we focused the perturbations unequally to reflect greater epsilon values (or step values) for either the object or the background.
+As stated previously, we expected the background distributions to be shifted towards the right, and the object distributions to be shifted towards the left (in comparison to the regular FGSM distributions).
+This is exactly what we saw in our Part 4 results.
+We can use these distributions to develop a metric to assess the changes in epsilon values from the object to the background.
+For a robust class, we hope to see a great difference between these two values.

 ### Most Robust Regular FGSM Classes